neurosnap/gen-readlines/README.md

 Compatibility
 -------------

-* node 0.11.x or greater, with `--harmony-generators` flag or `--harmony` to get access to generators.
+* node 6 or newer, to get access to generators and new methods of the `Buffer` object.

 Documentation
 -------------